CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/03Custom_connector_for_existingAPI.md

      ![](images/L03/image53.png)

-21. Go back to flow and run it a two more times.
+21. Go back to the flow and run it two more times.

      ![](images/L03/L03-EX4-run1.png)